aashari/cheat-sheet/javascript/README.md

 ## Documentation

 ### Nested Object Flattening
-Sometimes we want to make the nested object into a single level object, this is how to make object flat or how to flattening the nested object
+Sometimes we want to make the nested object into a single level object, this is how to make object flat or how to flattening the nested object, I usually use this function to store data into OpenSearch/ElasticSearch one of the use case on this is to help to prevent the mismatch data structure

 **Example:**
 ```